odesha/hari/Readme.md

-# This is new repository
+# od repo

+new file from od file